Secondment from Wintec brings new leadership for Creative Waikato

 A collaboration with a view to furthering arts pathways for the Waikato community will see Wintec Research Leader, Dr Jeremy Mayall seconded as Acting Chief Executive to Creative Waikato.

-From August until December this year, Dr Mayall will share his time between the two organisations, as Acting Chief Executive of Creative Waikato and Research Leader and Postgraduate Supervisor for Wintec School of Media Arts.
+From August until December this year, Jeremy will share his time between the two organisations, as Acting Chief Executive of Creative Waikato and Research Leader and Postgraduate Supervisor for Wintec School of Media Arts.

 Head of the School of Media Arts at Wintec, Sam Cunnane says the industry secondment is a partnership that’s useful for both organisations and a new lens for Wintec.